Samsung/tizen-docs/docs/application/dotnet/guides/messaging/push.md

     };
     ```

-2. Register the event handlers for the `StateChanged` and `NotificationReceived` events of the [Tizen.Messaging.Push.PushClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Messaging.Push.PushClient.html) class and connect to the push service with the `PushServiceConnect()` method:
+2. Register the event handlers for the `StateChanged` and `NotificationReceived` events of the [Tizen.Messaging.Push.PushClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Messaging.Push.PushClient.html) class and connect to the push service with the `PushServiceConnect()` method:

-    ```
+    ```csharp
     try
     {
         string pushAppId = "YOUR_PUSH_APP_ID";